lavague-ai/LaVague/README.md

 ### 🚫 Turn off all telemetry

-If you want to turn off telemetry, you can set the TELEMETRY_VAR environment variable to NONE.
+If you want to turn off all telemetry, you can set the TELEMETRY_VAR environment variable to NONE.

 If you are running LaVague locally in a Linux environment, you can persistenly set this variable for your environment with the following steps: